marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Initial encryption keys and ACKed in packets which are also Initial packets.
 Similarly Handshake packets can only be sent and acked in Handshake packets.

-This separation enforces cryptographic separation between the data sent in the different packet sequence number spaces.
+This enforces cryptographic separation between the data sent in the different packet sequence number spaces.
 As a result, each packet number space can start at the same packet number 0.
 Each subsequent packets sent in the same packet number space MUST increase the packet number by at least one.